hashicorp/terraform-provider-azurerm/website/docs/r/databricks_workspace.html.markdown

 * `sku` - (Required) The `sku` to use for the Databricks Workspace.
 Possible values are `Standard` or `Premium`.
 Changing this forces a new resource to be created.

-* `managed_resource_group` - (Optional) The name of the resource group where Azure should place the managed Databricks resources.
+* `managed_resource_group_name` - (Optional) The name of the resource group where Azure should place the managed Databricks resources.
 Changing this forces a new resource to be created.

 ~> **NOTE** Azure requires that this Resource Group does not exist in this Subscription (and that the Azure API creates it) - otherwise the deployment will fail.